StatStud/track-my-week/archetypes/default.md

 # This Coming Week

+## This coming week, what can I do to make this an 8/10?
+9/10?
+10/10?
+In other words, what are my SMART goals for this week?

 ## This coming week, what are my obligations for work, at a higher level?
 What would a successful outcome look like?

 ## This coming week, what would I do if I knew, with certainty, I would **not fail**?